 Rebecca Henshaw-Keene

-Rebecca has an active practice in Chambers’ core areas of expertise and is developing specialisms in group actions, disease, international and travel law, and costs work.
+Rebecca has an established practice across Chambers’ core areas of expertise and is developing specialisms in group actions and industrial disease.

-In group litigation, Rebecca is instructed on multinational actions in product liability, toxic torts and aviation.
+In group litigation, Rebecca is instructed on a number of complex and high-profile multinational actions in toxic torts, product liability, and military claims.
+She has a growing practice in aviation disputes.

-In disease, Rebecca is instructed in claims arising from exposure to asbestos as both sole and junior counsel.
-She is also experienced in work-related diseases and military claims.
+In industrial disease, Rebecca is instructed in claims arising from exposure to asbestos as both sole and junior counsel.
+She is also experienced in claims for injuries caused in military service.

-Rebecca is instructed as a second junior to Steven Snowden KC and Dr Achas Burin on the Lampard Inquiry.
+Rebecca is currently instructed as a second junior Counsel to the largest group of patients and families participating in the Lampard Inquiry.

-She taught contract administration and law at University College London.
-Rebecca studied History at Newnham College, Cambridge, where she graduated with a first-class degree.
+Before pupillage, Rebecca taught contract administration and law at University College London.
+She studied History at Newnham College, Cambridge, where she graduated with a first-class degree

 Personal Injury